ApolloKwok/TracerTutorial/content/usage/core/_index.md

 ## Root
 <img src=../../simpleHouse.png width=300/>

-Each class annotated with `Tracer.Root` and considered as the tracing start point.
+Each class annotated with `Tracer.Root` is considered as the tracing start point.
 Its module-visible elements would be traced as below.
 {{< video src="root" >}}